 People with neuropathy need to take special care of their feet.
 The nerves to the feet are the longest in the body and are the ones most often affected by neuropathy.
 Loss of sensation in the feet means that sores or injuries may not be noticed and may become ulcerated or infected.
 Circulation problems also increase the risk of foot ulcers.
 Smoking increases the risk of foot problems and amputation.

-More than 60 percent of all nontraumatic lower-limb amputations occur in people with diabetes.
+More than 60 percent of all leg amputations (without a trauma or accident) happen in people with diabetes.